If I could give you one piece of advice for home updates, it’s this: choose a color palette for your house.

 2. Create A Mood Board

-If you are the type of person that can’t visualize what something will look like until it’s done, make a mood board.
+If you are the type of person who can’t visualize what something will look like until it’s done, make a mood board.
 I myself can’t see things until I can actually see them.
 I am very visual and have a tough time imagining what something will look like until it’s done.
-This is a lot easier to do (and undo) with a computer than with a paint brush.
+This is a lot easier to do (and undo) with a computer than with a paintbrush.

 Pull together a mood board of colors and things you love.
 Add paint swatches, picture frames, chairs– whatever it is that completes the look for you.
 I had such an easy time deciding colors once I had them all next to each other.
 My initial round felt so dark and lacked personality compared to where I ended up.